joosy/guides/guides/blog/forms.md

 {% assign gist_file = 'Basic attach.coffee' %}
 {% include gist.html %}

-This call will not modify (or set) the method of form.
+This call will not modify (or set) the method (POST, PUT etc) of form.
 And will only affect its action if it was explicitly passed as an `action` parameter.
 So if you have no resource for the form you still can "activate" it and unleash the power of success/error/progress callbacks.

 While success and progress events are very straightforward, the `error` hook plays an important role of validation.
 If this was not specified Joosy will fallback to default invalidation proccess (which is described below).
 And more, even if it was specified and did return `true` explicitly, Joosy will still run it's invalidation proccess.
 This is supposed to ease your form validation handling dramatically.